zelanko/sql-docs.pt-br/docs/reporting-services/report-server-sharepoint/add-report-viewer-web-part-to-page.md

 ---
-title: "Adicionar a web part do Visualizador de relatório a uma página do SharePoint | Microsoft Docs" ms.custom: Add the Report Viewer web part to a page within your SharePoint site. ms.date: 09/15/2017 ms.prod: sql-server-2016 ms.reviewer: ms.suite:
+title: "Adicionar a web part do Visualizador de relatórios do SQL Server Reporting Services a uma página do SharePoint | Microsoft Docs" ms.custom: Display a report, from SQL Server Reporting Services or Power BI Report Server, by adding a Report Viewer web part to a SharePoint page. ms.date: 09/26/2017 ms.prod: sql-server-2016 ms.reviewer: ms.suite: